-You're going to love the taste and creamy texture of this Irish Cream, not to mention how easy it is to make!
-I like mine with extra cocoa, so the color is a tad darker than Baileys Irish Cream.
+You'll love the taste and creaminess of this Irish Cream, not to mention how easy it is to make!
+I like mine with extra cocoa, so the color is darker than Baileys Irish Cream.

 Equipment